giammarcoPiccoliExt/multilanguage_base_documentation/docs/en/Administration.md

     | Image Builder                       | **Image Builder Administrator** o **User**        |
     | Insights Inventory (lettura host)   | **Insights Inventory Viewer**                     |

-    - In the Service Accounts tab of the ⇢ Add service account ⇢ the account you have just created
+    - In the Service Accounts tab of the â‡¢ Add service account â‡¢ the account you have just created
     - Rotation and revocation permissions
-        1. Portal ⇢ Service Accounts → menu ())
+        1. Portal â‡¢ Service Accounts â†’ menu ())
         2. Select **Reset credentials*** to regenerate only the Secret Client.
         3. Select **Delete service account*** to permanently unsubscribe automation.

-    With this configuration you can safely orchestrate the entire edge life cycle – from image generation to rollout updates – without ever using personal credentials.
+    With this configuration you can safely orchestrate the entire edge life cycle â€“ from image generation to rollout updates â€“ without ever using personal credentials.

 ##### Parameters Google Cloud